manisharma9/IOT-PIPELINE/docs/scope-alignment-device-api-translation-report.md

-# Scope Alignment Device API Translation Report
+#  Device API Translation Report

 This report explains the device API translation alignment added after Phase 9.
 It is not Phase 10 and does not add real device control.